AbolfazlMehdi/Angular-micro-frontend/remote-app/README.md

 # Configure Routing:
 Update the routing configuration of your remote microfrontend module (pagesModule) to define the routes for the components.

+# Configure Style:
+for showing style you need to import your styles in share modules css(pages.component.scss)